 So this is a bad thing for Flick, right?

 Well, it’s not great when Flicksters have to pay more for their power.
-But one big benefit of our business model is that it allows us to recognise that the market isn’t perfect – it has its ups and downs.
+But one big benefit of our spot price product, Freestyle, is that it allows us to recognise that the market isn’t perfect – it has its ups and downs.
 The price we pay for power on the wholesale market reflects our environmental conditions and acknowledges that our resources are finite, because when they’re in low supply we need to manage our use accordingly and in a socially responsible way.
-And, overall, spot prices on the wholesale market tend to be lower than the set rates of retailers and the costs they pay to hedge (woohoo!).
+And, overall, spot prices on the wholesale market tend to be lower than the higher rates of traditional retailers and the costs they pay to hedge (woohoo!).
 Check out the chart below to see where spot prices have landed since 1 January 2014.

 As a consumer, you have the right to decide which retailer, and which business model, is best for you.
-What works for one person might not work for another, and we think it’s super important that our Flicksters, as conscious consumers, understand the way our business model works with the ups and downs of the electricity market.
+What works for one person might not work for another, and we think it’s super important that our Flicksters, as conscious consumers, understand the way our business model - and our spot price product, Freestyle - works with the ups and downs of the electricity market.
 But, no matter who you choose as your power company, make sure you do your research and stay informed (if you’ve got questions, we’re only a phone call, tweet or Facebook message away): as we always say, knowledge is power!